Burundi Trip Report: Travel Tips and Things to Do in Bujumbura

 First Impressions of Burundi

-Safety
+Safety in Burundi

 I still wasn’t underestimating the risks, and before visiting, I was reading the news and checking the latest travel warnings.
 I got a green light from the embassy in Dar es Salaam, and they assured me that it’s safe to visit.
-I think the most accurate travel warning is found on UK government site because they have a map where you can check the areas you shouldn’t travel to.
+I think the most accurate travel warning is found on UK government site, because they have a map where you can check the areas you shouldn’t travel to.
 The map being only red and orange at the time of writing, I avoided all the red areas.

-Don’t walk outside after dark if possible.
+As a general rule, don’t walk outside after dark if possible.
 If I was somewhere late, I always took a taxi back and preferably had a number of a reliable taxi driver.
 I’ve heard some people getting mugged and robbed when walking outside at night, so be careful.

 Things to do in Bujumbura: